DAILY DISCIPLINE #134

 The workman for God deserves his keep and that is the privilege and obligation of the people he/she serves to provide it.

 Luke 10:7 / Galatians 6:6 / 1 Timothy 5:18

 A double truth is given in Matthew 10:9-10.
 A man of God must never be concerned with material things but the people of God should never fail in their duty to provide a reasonable support.

 The Conduct of The King's Messengers - Matthew 10:11-15

 Day 23 - The apostles had the task of making their way around the towns and villages of Palestine.
 They were to travel lightly -- i.e. unencumbered with material things.
 Then when they got to the village they were to stay in someone's home.
 That family had to be chosen carefully.
 An alliance with someone that had an evil or immoral reputation would be a handicap to the message.

 Matthew 10: 11-12

 Once the home or family was found, they had to be asked if their house would be available to the messenger while in the region.
 The idea of giving a blessing and then taking it back is very Eastern and found throughout scripture.
-(Isaiah 45:23, Isaiah 55:11, Zechariah 5:3)
+(Isaiah 55:11, Zechariah 5:3-4)

-Day 24- The permanent truth given is that fact that someone that rejects as opportunity may never get it back.
+Day 24- The permanent truth given is the fact that someone who rejects as opportunity, may never get it back.
 In this case the gospel was being brought first to the Jews.
-While there were many that listened there were sadly many that did not and followed in the footsteps of their ancestors.
+While there were many who listened, there were sadly many that did not and followed in the footsteps of their ancestors.

 Psalm 50:17 / Isaiah 5:24 / Jeremiah 6:10